BobaBoard/boba-docs/docs/product/WIPs/extensible-dropdown.md

 - An example of a dropdown with filterable options in [BoardSelector](https://github.com/essential-randomness/bobaboard-ui/blob/master/src/tags/BoardSelector.tsx).
 - A gif search component ([Tenor Keyboard](https://github.com/essential-randomness/boba-editor/blob/master/src/TenorKeyboard.js) in the editor codebase) made by shamefully hacking [React Tenor](https://github.com/CultureHQ/react-tenor) to suit our needs.
+- If we want to have a masonry-style image layout we can reuse [MasonryView](https://github.com/essential-randomness/bobaboard-ui/blob/master/src/layout/MasonryView.tsx).

 ## Roadmap